 Aside from the obvious cultural attractions, there are also other tourist hotspots that make both cities worth visiting.

-Taichung has Feng-Chia night market, which many in the city claim is the ‘real’ largest night market in the country.
+Taichung has Feng-Chia night market, which many in the city claim is the ‘real’ largest night market on the island.
 It doesn’t really matter which is largest though, as all three are wonderful places to visit, full of the sights, sounds, and smells of the night market.

 Other attractions found in Kaohsiung include Love River, 85 Sky Tower, the incredible Formosa Boulevard MRT station, and the Old British Consulate.